-Between May 31, 2022 and May 31, 2021, deferred outflows decreased by approximately \$1 million; this is primarily due to a decrease in deferred outflows associated with refunding and to a lesser degree deferred outflows related to OPEB.
-These decreases were partially offset by the increase in goodwill associated with the RWA Well Services transactions as well as an increase in pension related deferred outflows.
+Between May 31, 2022 and May 31, 2021, deferred outflows increased by approximately \$5.8 million, this is primarily due to the increase in pension related outflows and to a lesser degree the increase in goodwill associated with the RWA Well Services, LLC transactions and outflows associated with OPEB.
+These increases were partially offset by a reduction in deferred outflows associated with refunding.

-Between May 31, 2021 and May 31, 2020, deferred outflows decreased by approximately \$2.5 million, this is primarily due to a decrease in pension related outflows, refunding outflows and goodwill amortization partially offset by an increase in OPEB related outflows.
+Between May 31, 2021 and May 31, 2020, deferred outflows decreased by approximately \$2.5 million, this is primarily due to a decrease in pension related outflows, refunding outflows, and goodwill amortization partially offset by an increase in OPEB related outflows.

-Current Liabilities
+Current liabilities

-The Authority's current liabilities increased by approximately \$1.8 million between May 31, 2021 and May 31, 2022.
+The authority's current liabilities increased by approximately \$1.8 million between May 31, 2021 and May 31, 2022.
 The increase is primarily due to the increase in the current portion of bonds payable.
 Other net changes also contributed to the increase.

 The Authority's current liabilities decreased by approximately \$4.7 million between May 31, 2020 and May 31, 2021.
 This decrease is primarily due to a decrease of \$5.8 million in interim subordinate notes payable and a reduction in other accrued liabilities.
-These decreases are partially offset by increases of \$.8 million in the current portion of Water Revenue Bonds payable, a \$.2 million increase in the current portion of DWSRF project loan obligations and other net increases in accounts and other payables.
+These decreases are partially offset by increases of \$.8 million in the current portion of Water Revenue Bonds payable, a \$.2 million increase in the current portion of DWSRF project loan obligations, and other net increases in accounts and other payables.

-Payables from Restricted Assets
+Payables from restricted assets

 Between May 31, 2021 and May 31, 2022, payables from restricted assets increased \$0.6 million.
-This increase is due to an increase of \$.2 million in accounts payable for construction, an increase of \$.2 million in accrued interest expense and an increase of \$.2 million in customer deposits and advances for construction.
+This increase is due to increase of \$0.2 million in accounts payable for construction, increase of \$0.2 million in accrued interest expense and an increase of \$0.2 million in customer deposits and advances for construction.